Students

 Program Overview

 The LLM International Criminal Law Online is a postgraduate degree designed for law and non-law graduates to enhance their academic legal knowledge.
-This internationally recognized Master’s course will give you the skills to progress within international criminal law and can open up pathways to careers in judicial review, immigration practice, charity or NGO, international organizations, policy work, and more.
+This internationally recognised Master’s course will give you the skills to progress within international criminal law and can open up pathways to careers in judicial review, immigration practice, charity or NGO, international organisations, policy work, and more.

 Terms 1 & 2 (full-time) or 1-4 (part-time)

-• Key Principles of the English Legal System: A two-week compulsory induction for non-law students, covering the fundamentals of the law of England and Wales.
+• In addition to a general induction to the programme, there is a two-week induction covering the Key Principles of the English Legal System.
+This is compulsory for non-law students, but also open to students wanting a refresher in the fundamentals of the law of England and Wales.

 Term 3 (full-time) or 1-4 (part-time)